 - downloading and filling in our notice of demolition form or asking us to send you one in the post

-- enclosing a cheque for £300 for the cost of the licence, or arranging a payment to us through BACS (please ask us for our reference number)
+- enclosing a cheque for £300 for the cost of the licence.
+You can also arrange a payment to us through BACS (please ask us for our reference number)

-- sending a copy of the notice of demolition form to the occupiers of neighbouring buildings
+- sending a copy of the notice of demolition form to the people who occupy neighbouring buildings

-- sending a copy to the gas and electricity providers so that their services can be safely disconnected before any demolition work begins
+- sending a copy to the gas and electric providers.
+This is so their services can be made safe before any work begins

 We'll then send you a demolition notice about four to six weeks after we receive your completed form.
 It's also known as a Section 81 notice of the Building Act 1984.

-This will list the steps you need to take during the demolition work to maintain public safety and amenity.
+This will list the steps you need to take during the work to maintain public safety and access.
 We may also give you a set of conditions that you must comply with along with a time limit.

-You must not begin any demolition work until you've returned your notice of demolition form and:
+You must not begin any work until you've returned your notice of demolition form and:

 - we've issued a demolition notice; or